-If you have the extra cash lying around, and you prioritize spending your time on something else other than vacuuming, the technology is worth it.
+If you have the extra cash lying around and prioritize spending your time on something other than vacuuming, the technology is worth it.

-But if you don’t want to spend that much then go with the base version Roomba I7+ which surprisingly, is priced at the same level as the Roomba 980 in Amazon.
+But if you don’t want to spend that much, then go with the base version Roomba I7+ which is surprisingly priced at the same level as the Roomba 980 on Amazon.

 You should buy the Roomba I7 if you:

-- Want a more independent robot: The clean base charging station empties the bin for you and can hold the equivalent of 30 bins which means you don’t have to empty the bin for weeks on end.
+- Want a more independent robot: The clean base charging station empties the bin for you and can hold the equivalent of 30 bins, which means you don’t have to touch it for weeks on end.

-- Have a large home: The smart mapping technology inside the I7 saves the map of your home which makes it a better option for large homes.
-Combine that with the clean base dock, it can independently clean a whole level without you having to empty the dust cup.
+- Have a large home: The smart mapping technology inside the I7 saves your home map, making it a better option for large homes.
+Combine that with the clean base dock, and it can independently clean a whole level without you having to empty the dust cup.